awsdocs/amazon-eks-user-guide/doc_source/connecting-cluster.md

 You can connect an external Kubernetes cluster to Amazon EKS with AWS CLI and the AWS Management Console\.
 This process involves two steps: registering the cluster with Amazon EKS and applying a YAML manifest file to enable connectivity\.
 You must have the 2 roles described in [Required IAM roles for Amazon EKS Connector](eks-connector.md#connector-iam-permissions)\.
 To allow another user to view the cluster, follow [Granting access to a user to view a cluster](connector-grant-access.md)\.

+You must have the following permissions to register a cluster:
++  eks:RegisterCluster
++  ssm:CreateActivation
++ ssm:DeleteActivation
++  iam:PassRole

 ------
 #### [ AWS CLI ]